 Forum State shall be signatory to the Convention

-Cyprus Courts will enforce foreign arbitral awards originated from a Country which is a signatory to the
+Cyprus Courts will enforce foreign arbitral awards originated from a Country which is a signatory to the New York Convention.

 Foreign arbitral awards issued in countries which are not signatories to the Convention can be enforced in Cyprus either by an action based on the award or on the original cause of action.